 An owner-operator (an employer who employs himself or herself as a CDL driver, typically a single-driver operation) is subject to the requirements pertaining to employers as well as those pertaining to drivers.
 Under the Clearinghouse final rule, an employer who employs himself or herself as a CDL driver must designate a consortium/third-party administrator (C/TPA) to comply with the employer’s Clearinghouse reporting requirements (§ 382.705(b)(6)).

 The Clearinghouse retains a record of every query an employer conducts.
 This includes any queries conducted by a designated consortium/third-party administrator (C/TPA) on their behalf.
-Employers may choose to maintain separate copies in addition to these Clearinghouse records.
+Employers may choose to maintain separate copies of their Clearinghouse queries in a driver qualification file or driver investigation history file or other location but are not required to do so as of January 6, 2023.

 Unlike individual queries, which are processed as soon as they are entered (in the case of limited queries) or as soon as a driver provides his or her electronic consent (in the case of full queries), bulk queries are processed in batches.
 These batches are processed each night, between the hours of 8:00 p.m. and 8:00 a.m.
 ET., in order to avoid overloading the system during peak user hours.

 Each night, the system will rotate through the submitted files, processing a batch of queries from each file in turn.
 Therefore, all bulk files are processed at approximately the same rate, regardless of the number of queries they contain.

-Employers must conduct an annual query on employees at least once within a 365-day period based on the date the employer conducted the last query, or another 12-month period determined by the employer, as long as the requirements of 49 CFR § 382.701(b) are met.
+Employers must conduct an annual query on current employees at least once within a 365-day period based on the date the employer conducted the last query, or another 12-month period determined by the employer, as long as the requirements of 49 CFR 382.701(b) are met.

 A history of an employer’s full and limited queries, including those conducted by a designated C/TPA, is maintained in the Clearinghouse.
 This includes records of the driver’s response to consent requests for any full queries conducted or initiated.